Grouflon/3rd_training_lua/README.md

 ## Changelog

 ### v0.5 ()
+- input autofire (rapid movement when holding key) in menus
 - Frame data prediction can resync itself to the actual animation frame, and thus handle a lot more blocking situations
 - All 2 hits blocking / parying Fixed
 - Blocking / parying of self cancellable moves supported